GeoNodeUserGroup-DE/contrib_datapackage/README.md

 In the ZIP-file a `datapackage.json` is expected to be found, along with any other file referenced from the `datapackage.json`.
 At the moment only CSV-files were tested.

+You can use [this test zip file](./importer_datapackage/handlers/datapackage/data/valid_data.zip) to start.

 ## Limitations

 - no fancy formats or regexes